-At Virgin Trains USA Florida LLC (f/k/a Brightline Trains LLC) ("Brightline" or "we" or "us") our goal is to provide safe, reliable and comfortable travel services for all passengers and guests.
+At Brightline Trains Florida LLC (f/k/a Virgin Trains Florida LLC (f/k/a Brightline Trains LLC)) ("Brightline" or "we" or "us") our goal is to provide safe, reliable and comfortable travel services for all passengers and guests.
 Our stations are fully compliant with the Americans with Disabilities Act (ADA) and we believe our trains are the most accessible in the U.S.

 When making reservations, please let us know if you are visually or hearing-impaired, if you will be traveling with oxygen and/or if you will be traveling with a wheelchair or service or emotional support animal.

 Please know we do not have complimentary wheelchairs available.